 If you’re worried about safe browsing, Bitdefender Safepay provides a secure sandbox for your sensitive web visits, such as your online banking or shopping.
 You’ll be notified every time you visit a page that Bitdefender believes could put you at risk if you don’t use Safepay.

 A password manager that integrates with your normal browser and Safepay is also included.
-It’s a good offering, but you might want to look at our password manager reviews for something with more features, such as LastPass (read our LastPass review).
+It’s a good offering, but you might want to look at our list of the best password manager for something with more features, such as LastPass (read our LastPass review).

 You also get ransomware protection with all Bitdefender packages, except the free one, as well as a network firewall.
 Bitdefender Total Security offers almost too many features to mention, from secure file shredding to webcam protection.